Email Security: Domain-based Message Authentication (DMARC)

 UMN Implementation of DMARC

-Currently we are monitoring “spoofed” emails.
+Currently we are monitoring “spoofed” emails, or emails when the "from" address is forged by the sender.
 Over time, we will move forward with the DMARC implementation by increasing the amount of email that is marked as spam, or that is bounced/rejected from unapproved/unverified services.

 Everyone in the umn.edu domain will be impacted.
 However, the rollout will be gradual so that impact to our users is minimized.